carrolltshabane/Water-Project/README.md

 Seasonal variations and industrial pollution were identified as major contributors to contamination.
 The Random Forest model achieved high accuracy in predicting contamination levels, emphasizing the importance of physico-chemical features.
 Contributions
-This project was created and maintained by [Your Name/Team Name].
+This project was created and maintained by Carroll.
 Contributions and suggestions are welcome!
 Please feel free to submit issues or pull requests.

 # References
 See References and Sources section for detailed citations.